KFEC Publications & Gallery Resources

 Looking at Art: An Art History Survey at the Museum of Fine Arts, Houston

-Teaching with Art is an exciting way to connect your classroom to the Museum of Fine Arts, Houston.
-Discover how the MFAH collections of world art can be used to teach history, language arts, math, science, and social studies to students of all ages.
-Designed for educators of all grade levels and disciplines, the Teaching with Art website includes explorations on select works in the MFAH collection, teacher written lesson plans, a student art gallery, and more.
+The Learning Through Art at the Museum of Fine Arts, Houston online curriculum is an exciting way to connect your classroom to the Museum of Fine Arts, Houston.
+Discover how the MFAH collections of world art can be used to teach language arts, social studies, math, science and art to K-12 students.

 UIL A+ Art Resources